Gauge structure of Yang-Mills theories with extra dimensions: Yang-Mills theories with extra dimensions

 \section{Yang-Mills theories with extra dimensions}

-The starting point is an effective gauge field theory that is governed by the extended groups $\{{\rm ISO}(1,3+n), \,SU(N,{\mathcal M}^{d})\}$, and whose gauge parameters are defined all over the spacetime $\mathcal{M}^{d}=\mathcal{M}^{4}\times\mathcal{N}^{n} $.
-The action of the theory is assumed to be a functional on gauge fields.
-Since the theory is not renormalizable in the Dyson's sense, the corresponding action consists of an infinite series of Lorentz and gauge invariant terms of growing canonical dimension, that is,
+The starting point is an effective gauge field theory governed by the extended group ${\rm ISO}(1,3+n) \otimes {\rm SU}(N,{\mathcal M}^{d})$, and whose gauge parameters are defined all over the spacetime $\mathcal{M}^{d}=\mathcal{M}^{4}\otimes\mathcal{N}^{n} $.
+The action of the theory is assumed to be a functional of gauge fields.
+Since the theory is not renormalizable in the Dyson's sense, the corresponding action consists of an infinite series of Lorentz and gauge invariant terms of increasing canonical dimension, that is,

 where

 with